alexwlchan/alexwlchan.net/src/_drafts/attribution-gets-axed.md

 The Internet has done many wonderful things for art, but it's also a machine for endless copyright infringement.
 It's not just about generative AI and content scraping -- those are serious issues, but this problem existed long before any of us had heard of ChatGPT.
 It's a thousand tiny paper cuts.

 How many of us have used an image from the Internet because it showed up in a search, without a second thought for its creator?
 When Google Images says "images may be subject to copyright", how many of us have really thought about what that means?
+Next time you want to use an image from the web, look to see if it's shared under a license that allows reuse, and make sure you include the appropriate attribution -- and if not, look for a different image.

 Finding the original creator is hard, sometimes impossible.
 The Internet is full of shadows: copies of things that went offline years ago.